 Marshfield Farm sits eight miles north of the City of Bath on the edge of the rolling Cotswold Hills.
-The farm comprises nearly 1,000 acres of land on which we grow crops and rear dairy cows.
+The farm comprises over 1,100 acres of land on which we grow crops and rear dairy cows.
 We are a working farm that also produces ice cream; every process is carried out on the farm itself and we’re proud our dairy heritage remains strong across our business.
 We grow the food for the cows, the cows graze the pastures and produce the milk that goes into the ice creams.
 The ice cream and sorbets are all made in a converted cowshed on the farm and stored in freezers in another farm building.
-Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites across the country.
-We like to use the phrase “Cow to Cone”!
-Watch our Cow to Cone video here.
+Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites nationwide.
+We like to use the phrase “Cow to Cone” to describe this process; watch our Cow to Cone video here.

-In 1999, we converted the farm to organic.
-The farm is now run according to Soil Association standards, which means self-sufficiency and sustainability are key priorities.
+In 1987, we converted the farm to organic.
+The farm is run in accordance with Soil Association standards, meaning animal welfare, self-sufficiency and sustainability are our top priorities.